William G. Austin: Biography

 After his discharge from the military, Austin returned to Savannah, Georgia where he was engaged in the Cotton business.
 He joined the Savannah Volunteer Guards in 1894 and rose in rank from private to captain of Company A, which unit he commanded in the Spanish–American War as part of the Second Georgia Regiment of Volunteers.
 Austin served as Chief of Police of Savannah and later owned and operated an automobile dealership.

 During World War I, Austin was appointed as commander of the 302nd Stevedore Regiment.
 In 1919 Austin is listed as a colonel in the Officers' Reserve Corps in the quartermaster section in the State of California.

-He later retired to Palo Alto, California where he died on July 15, 1929.
+Austin married Francis.
+They had two daughters, Peggy and Hope.
+He retired to Palo Alto, California where he died on July 15, 1929.
+He was buried in Cypress Lawn Cemetery in Palo Alto.

 Medal of Honor citation

 Rank and organization: Sergeant, Company E, 7th U.S. Cavalry.
 Place and date: At Wounded Knee Creek, S. Dak., December 29, 1890.
 Entered service at: New York, N.Y.
 Birth: Galveston, Tex.
 Date of issue: June 27, 1891.